About the SLAM

 How to Enter?

-Submit a video of your 3-minute talk by July 17, 2020 (direct link to submit video will be sent to those who have submitted intent and eligibility confirmed).
+Submit a video of your 3-minute talk by 5:00 PM on July 18, 2022 (direct link to submit video will be sent to those who have submitted intent and eligibility confirmed).

 You may email questions to Meg Rodriguez, Postdoc Scholar & Early Career Enrichment Program Manager at firstname.lastname@example.org.